markjprice/apps-services-net8/README.md

 ## Code solutions for Visual Studio 2022 and Visual Studio Code

 Visual Studio Code now has an extension named **C# Dev Kit** that includes a solution explorer so it can better work with Visual Studio 2022 solution files.
-Visual Studio 2022 for Windows, Visual Studio 2022 for Mac, and Visual Studio Code + C# Dev Kit can now use the same code solution files and projects for each chapter, found here: [/code](/code).
+Visual Studio 2022, Visual Studio Code + C# Dev Kit, and JetBrains Rider can now use the same code solution files and projects for each chapter, found here: [/code](/code).

 > **For Visual Studio Code:** To use the chapter solution files with Visual Studio Code, install the **C# Dev Kit** extension.
 Then in Visual Studio Code, open the `ChapterNN` folder that contains a `ChapterNN.sln` solution file and wait for the **SOLUTION EXPLORER** pane to appear at the bottom of the **EXPLORER**.
 You can drag and drop to reorder the panes to put **SOLUTION EXPLORER** at the top.
 Learn more about C# Dev Kit at the following link: https://devblogs.microsoft.com/visualstudio/announcing-csharp-dev-kit-for-visual-studio-code/

-> **Warning!** If you use both Visual Studio 2022 and Visual Studio Code to open these solutions, be aware that the build process can conflict.
+> **Warning!** If you use multiple code editors to open these solutions, then be aware that the build process can conflict.
 This is because Visual Studio 2022 has its own non-standard build server that is different from the standard build server used by .NET SDK CLI.
 My recommendation is to only have a solution open in one code editor at any time.
-You should also clean the solutions between opening in different code editors.
+You should also clean the solutions between closing and opening in different code editors.
 For example, after closing the solution in one code editor, I delete the `bin` and `obj` folders before then opening in a different code editor.

 ## Chapters and code solutions